Pro Tip: BibTeX and Magic Citations

 - Organise your articles with flags, colours and ratings.

 - Setup syncing with Papers for Mac (Versions up to 1.9.8)

 - Importing your research from Dropbox to your iOS device

 - Highlighting and taking notes in Papers for iPad

-- Creating collections on Papers for iPad and moving papers to collections
+- Creating collections on Papers for iOS and moving papers to collections

 - View all (2 more)